Estate Planning, Probate and Trust Administration

 6. Guardianship designations (if you have minor children)

-Estate Planning and Tax Planning in OK
+Estate Planning & Tax Planning in Oklahoma

 An optimal estate plan should account for the full extent of your asset holdings and work to minimize the financial impact of federal estate taxes, gift taxes, generation-skipping taxes, probate, beneficiary conflicts, and other potential costs and complications.
 In many cases, a simple will or living trust is not enough.